Getting your online business up and running is a big deal. The next step is to get things really humming.

 Review the locations you chose when you started selling online.
 Check whether anything has changed, and how various locations are performing.
 Consider whether to add new locations, or move away from old ones.

 You might sell on your own website, a shared marketplace like Trade Me, or both.
 Using one location can work well, but consider extending to others to be available to more customers.
 It’s common for businesses that start on a shared marketplace to later create their own website.
-This saves on commission costs, and offers better control of the shopping and brand experience.
-It’s like setting up your own shop after having your products stocked in other retailers’ stores.
+The change is like setting up your own shop after having your products stocked in other retailers’ stores.
+Having your own website saves on commission costs, and offers better control of the shopping and brand experience.

 If you started out online-only, you might benefit from adding a physical location.
 This could offer a better brand experience, boost sales in a particular spot, or improve trust because customers can experience your products in person.